Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 In order to make the list of Table~\ref{tab:finite-mcg-orbits-n=4} from Appendix~\ref{app:tables} more concrete, we describe some finite orbits in more details by computing the action-angle coordinates from Section~\ref{sec:DT-representations} of every orbit point.
 We don't plan to carry out this analysis in every case, but only for some particular orbits that will be relevant later.
-We take the opportunity to describe the image of the representations in these finite orbits.
+We take the opportunity to describe the image of the representations in these finite orbits. \cm{Throughout the section, we'll use the following notation.}

-We'll work with a fixed geometric presentation of $\pi_1\Sigma$ with generators $c_1,c_2,c_3,c_4$.
-The action-angle coordinates $(\beta,\gamma)$ will always be those associated to the standard pants decomposition $\mathcal{B}$ of $\Sigma$ defined by the fundamental group element $b=(c_1c_2)^{-1}$.
-We'll give the action-angle coordinates of orbit points for every permutation the peripheral angles.